 Can You Name The Winners of The Voice?

-There’s been seven season’s now of the hit television show, The Voice, with the most recent ending on Tuesday (December 16th).
+There’s been eight season’s now of the hit television show, The Voice, with the most recent ending on Tuesday (May 19th).
 While the show is in progress contestants become household names and even get to have their performances sold on iTunes.
 There’s a monetary prize along with a promised signing with a prominent record label for the eventual winner.
 It’s the stuff dreams are made of and like the other reality shows, American Idol and The X-factor, viewers expect big things to follow the winners.
 This doesn’t always seem to be the case.
 When it comes to The Voice, to date there have been no real lasting hit makers.
 Most people cannot even recall the names of it’s past winners.

 Season #1 – Javier Colon (2011)